Donaldp/desktopmusic/README.md

 -
 Using Xylon Studio

-Only use Xylon Studio 2017 (between version 0.2.8 and 0.2.11)
+Only use Xylon Studio 2017 (between version 0.2.8 and 0.2.14.6)

-Double click on "desktopmusic.xsproj" then press F5
+Double click the "desktopmusic.xsproj" file then press F5

 ---